 - If you hear rumblings of layoffs and are wondering if a friend or acquaintance was affected, the gentlest way to inquire is “Sounds like a tough day at <their company/team name> Thinking of you”

 - Gossip as if the person were just 12 feet from you.
-Because if they aren’t, someone that knows them probably is, and that’ll get back to them.
+Because if they aren’t, someone that knows them probably is, and whatever you say will get back to them.

 - Your kid doing algebra in second grade?
 Reading at 3½?
-Selectively share, don’t go crazy.
+That’s great but selectively share, don’t go crazy.

 - Sharing parenting advice is a no-win game.
 Every kid is different and needs different approaches.